 Sixth Form Admissions Policy

-Prospective Parents are welcome to visit the School at any time.
-An appointment should be made by telephoning the School in advance to ensure that a member of staff is available.
-All visitors must report to the General Office first.
+Prospective parents are welcome to visit the school at any time.
+An appointment should be made by telephoning the school in advance to ensure that a member of staff is available.
+All visitors must report to the school reception first.

-Students will be admitted into the Sixth Form at age 16 where the school agrees it is able to offer and resource, for the student, a programme of study from which he or she will benefit.
+The William de Ferrers School sixth form is available for all existing students and applications from external students are most welcome.
+Students will be admitted into the sixth form at age 16 where the school agrees it is able to offer and resource, for the student, a programme of study from which he or she will benefit.

 Successful applicants will sign an agreed working contract.

-- Students must meet the specific subject requirements as published in the Sixth Form Prospectus available from the school.
+Students must also meet the specific subject requirements as published in the sixth form course guide available from the school.

-The maximum capacity of the Sixth Form is a total of 436; with a maximum of 230 in Year 12.
-In the event of oversubscription applicants will be ranked ordered according to their average GCSE point score in their best 8 GCSE results (including English and mathematics).
-Offers will be made according to places available in the relevant teaching groups.
+Offers will be made according to places available in the relevant teaching groups and subject to courses running.
 Where this does not provide sufficient differentiation between students for the final places preference will be given to:

 For applicants not awarded a place as a result of the above they may appeal to an independent statutory appeals panel established under the current regulations especially for this purpose.